Riding in New Zealand

 • Loose or wild animals on the road. (report to NZTA 0800 44 44 49 )

-• During a spring/summer tour on a motorcycle ice generally shouldn’t be an issue, however during the beginning or end of the riding season it may still be possible on more alpine roads particularly early in the morning or late at night.
+• During a spring/summer tour on a motorcycle ice generally shouldn’t be an issue.
+However, during the beginning or end of the riding season ice may still be possible on alpine roads particularly early in the morning or late at night.

 • Grit can also still be present on many rural roads and main highways.
-Around higher mountain passes keep an eye on the road surface particularly around corners.
+Around higher mountain passes keep an eye on the road surface particularly around corners/driveways/farm entrances and roadworks.

 https://www.rideforever.co.nz/riding-in-new-zealand/on-the-road-2/different-road-conditions/